-500 inactivated CYP3A4 about 74% (Fig. 4A) and did not further inactivate the enzyme, whereas ICT inactivated CYP3A5 about 55% (Fig. 4B).
+Partition Ratio (P value).
+P value stands for the numbers of molecules of the metabolite required for the inactivation of the targeting enzyme.
+P value was measured to evaluate the efficiency of ICT on the inactivation of rhCYP3A4/5.
+The value was estimated by plotting of the percentage of residue activity vs molar ratio of ICT/CYP3A4 or ICT/CYP3A5, according to a published method (Silverman et al., 1995).
+ICT at the ICT/CYP3A4 molar ratio above 500 inactivated CYP3A4 about 74% (Figure 4A) and did not further inactivate the enzyme while ICT inactivated CYP3A5 about 55% (Figure 4B).
 Meanwhile, turnover numbers (P + 1) for CYP3A4 and CYP3A5 were 174 and 277, respectively.
 Thus P values were 173 and 276, respectively.
-Reported P values for MBI of P450s are in the range of 3 (highly efficient inactivators) to >1000 (inefficient) (Kent et al., 2001).
+Reported P values for MBI of P450s are in the range of 3 (highly efficient inactivators) to P 1,000 (inefficient) (Kent et al., 2001).
 Thus, ICT may be considered to be a moderately efficient inactivator of CYP3A.

 Irreversibility of Inhibition.
 Irreversibility of the observed inhibition was probed by exhaustive dialysis of ICT-exposed HLMs.
-The remaining CYP3A activity of dialyzed sample pretreated with ICT was 39.3 \pm 8.3%, whereas that of nondialyzed samples was 35.5 \pm 6.1%.
-This indicates that ICT irreversibly inhibited CYP3A and that the inhibited CYP3A activity could not be recovered by dialysis.
+The remaining CYP3A activity of dialyzed sample pretreated with ICT was $39.3 \pm 8.3\%$ , while that of non-dialyzed samples was $35.5 \pm 6.1\%$ .
+This indicates that ICT irreversibly inhibited CYP3A and the inhibited CYP3A activity could not be recovered by dialysis.

 Generation of Ketene Reactive Intermediate.
-We speculated that ICT may be metabolized to ketene intermediate 4 (Fig. 5) and then decided to trap the intermediate using BBA.
-The generation of the corresponding adduct was determined by LC-MS/MS in a multiple reaction monitoring (MRM) model (ion pairs scanned: m/z 593 \rightarrow 479 and 595 \rightarrow 481).
-A peak with retention time at 10.9 minutes was observed in ICT-fortified microsomes in the presence of NADPH (Figs. 6C and 6D).
-We failed to detect such a peak in NADPH-free incubations (Figs. 6A and 6B).
-The observation of m/z 593 and 595 (molecular ions) enabled us to propose the structure of ICT-BBA adduct 5 (Fig. 5).
-The observed representative fragments m/z 169, 171, 479, and 481 are possibly responsible for bromobenzyl and quinazoline phenyl portions, respectively.
-Fragments m/z 294 and 266 may arise from the loss of BBA with and without a carbonyl part (Fig. 6E and Fig. 6F).
+We speculated ICT may be metabolized to ketene intermediate 4 (Figure 5) and then decided to trap the intermediate using 4-bromobenzylamine (BBA).
+The generation of the corresponding adduct was determined by LC-MS/MS in MRM model (ion pairs scanned: m/z 593 $\rightarrow$ 479 and 595 $\rightarrow$ 481).
+A peak with retention time at 10.9 min was observed in ICT-fortified microsomes in the presence of NADPH (Figures 6C and 6D).
+We failed to detect such peak in NADPH-free incubations (Figures 6A and 6B).
+The observation of m/z 593 and 595 (molecular ions) enabled us to propose the structure of ICT-BBA adduct 5 (Figure 5).
+The observed representative fragments m/z 169, 171, 479 and 481 are possibly responsible for bromobenzyl and quinazoline phenyl portions, respectively.
+Fragments m/z 294 and 266 may arise from the loss of BBA with and without carbonyl part (Figure 6E and Figure 6F).

 Biomimetic synthesis was conducted to verify the proposed structure of ICT-BBA adduct 5.
-The terminal acetylene of ICT was oxidized by m-CPBA, reacted with BBA, and analyzed by LC-MS/MS. A product in the synthetic sample showed similar t_R (Fig. 7A and Fig. 7C) and MS/MS fragment patterns (Figs. 7B and 7D) as those detected in microsomal incubation mixtures.
+The terminal acetylene of ICT was oxidized by m-CPBA, reacted with BBA, and analyzed by LC-MS/MS. A product in the synthetic sample showed similar tR (Figure 7A and Figure 7B) and MS/MS fragment patterns (Figures 7C and 7D) as that detected in microsomal incubation mixtures.

 Role of Acetyleneic Moiety in Inactivation of CYP3A by ICT.
-ICT analogs 2 and 3 (Fig. 1) were designed and synthesized to determine the functional group responsible for the metabolic activation.
-As expected, analogs 2 and 3 failed to show time-dependent inhibition of
+ICT analogs 2 and 3 (Figure 1) were designed and synthesized to determine the functional group responsible for the metabolic activation.
+As expected, analogs 2 and 3 failed to show time-dependent inhibition of CYP3A (Figure 8).
+This indicates that the acetylenic moiety played an essential role in ICT-induced CYP3A inactivation, which further supports the proposed involvement of the ketene reactive intermediate in the inactivation of CYP3A by ICT.